-- Readings: P. Ghemawat, "Creating Competitive Advantage," Chapter 3 in Strategy and the Business - Case: Ice-Fili - 1.
+- Reading: P. Ghemawat, "Creating Competitive Advantage," Chapter 3 in Strategy and the Business Landscape, pp. 44-54. - Case: Ice-Fili - 1.
 Examine the detriments of the profitability of the ice cream manufacturing industry in Russia in 2002?
 What are the key trends influencing the structural drivers of profitability in the industry? - 2.
 Analyze Ice-Fili's competitive position in the Russian ice cream industry.
 Does Ice-Fili have a competitive advantage?
 If yes, is the competitive advantage sustainable?
 What changes would you recommend to Ice-Fili's business strategy going forward?